BBrandford11/tradefinder/README.md

 ## Description

-This is my a excercise to copy a local company's main page to practice front end and css.
-The company I coppied is call jobber (https://getjobber.com/#check-it-out) and was only doing this for learing purposes.
+This is my a excercise to combine and practice retrieving and submitting to MongoDB.
+The app could be used to allow trade workers to view and bid on local construction jobs.
+I created the map using the Leafley api and populated the markers for each jobsite location from the database.

 ## Authors
 - [Bryce Brandford](https://github.com/BBrandford11)